-We obtained the allocated energy for Classes 3 and 4 combined (by LDZ and main EUC band) and the sub-set of this that has since been reconciled for Class 3 and 4 separately (by LDZ and main EUC band), for each month since June 2017.
+We obtained the allocated energy for Classes 3 and 4 combined (by LDZ and main EUC band) and the sub-set of this that has since been reconciled for Class 3 and 4 separately (by LDZ and main EUC band), for each month since June 2017 as at the end of September 2020.
 From this, we determined the percentage of allocated consumption for each month that had been reconciled to a valid meter read for each LDZ and main EUC band.